q42jaap/docs-v2/content/influxdb/v2.1/api-guide/guides-outline.md

 ### Resources in InfluxDB

 **Resources** are InfluxDB objects that store data (.e.g. buckets) or configuration (.e.g. tasks) in InfluxDB.
-You can use the InfluxDB API to create, retrieve, update, and delete resources.
+Your application uses the InfluxDB API to create, retrieve, update, and delete resources.
 In this guide, you'll encounter the following commonly used InfluxDB resources:

 - [Organization](#organization)